StefanIvemo/stefanivemo.github.io/_posts/2021-01-16-Bicep PowerShell Module.md

 -a---          2021-01-16    21:49           1915 vnet.json
 {% endhighlight %}

-You can now decompile them all to `.bicep` files using `ConvertTo-Bicep -Path C:\ARMTemplates`
+We can now decompile them all to `.bicep` files using `ConvertTo-Bicep -Path C:\ARMTemplates`

 {% highlight powershell %}
 ConvertTo-Bicep -Path 'C:\ARMTemplates'
 {% endhighlight %}

-When we look in the folder again we can see that `.bicep` files have been generated for each ARM Template.
+When we look in the folder again we can see that `.bicep` files have been generated for each ARM Template in the directory.

 {% highlight powershell %}
 Get-ChildItem -Path 'C:\ARMTemplates\'